Examples of the ways we are stimulating innovation across the highways sector

 This project involved an industry leading trial to evaluate various road marking products, systems and processes for removal of permanent and temporary road markings.

-In early 2019 Highways England launched a global competition to identify the best performing road markings and the most effective yet least destructive road marking removal systems.
+In early 2019 we launched a global competition to identify the best performing road markings and the most effective yet least destructive road marking removal systems.
 Of the 34 road markings entered, laboratory testing to 2 million wheel -hits (used as a proxy for two years on road usage) allowed us to identify the top performers for skid resistance and performance in the dry and wet.

 The best seven products were then applied to the M5 northbound between junctions 20 and 18 for the two years on-road testing, and to allow a correlation with the laboratory results.
 This is important as the testing process used allows for testing in two weeks which would then support more rapid innovation and product development.

 Full results are awaited but evidence up to 18 months clearly shows that performance can be significantly increased, bringing safety and customer benefits.

 We also tested five removal systems on each of the markings with very promising results.